LOREN FRYXELL

 Paper (Older Version) Slides (Newer Version)

-An Economic Theory of Criminal and Civil Law
+An Economic Theory of Wrongs

 Paper (Older Version) Slides (Newer Version)